a review by the Crow.

 So, now, one thing leads to another: Luthor nabs Martha Kent and Lois, manages to have Martha stowed away – gagged and all – all the way from Kansas, by the time it takes his people to transport Lois between points in Metropolis.

-See?
-Luthor wants Supes and the Bat to battle to the death.
+Luthor wants Superman and the Bat to battle to the death.
 Why?
 Well, he wants to.
-He threatens Supes with his mother, after bringing him close via Lois Lane.
+He threatens Superman with threats upon his mother, after bringing him close via Lois Lane.
 How does he manipulate the Batman?
 Well… he doesn’t.
-Yeah, sure: he sends those letters Brucey flips through at the last minute, but the guy shouldn’t really have any idea that the Batman intends to off the Man of Steel so much.
+Yeah, sure: he sends those letters Wayne flips through at the last minute, but the guy shouldn’t really have any idea that the Batman intends to off the Man of Steel so much.

 Anyway, we get the big fight, finally.
 The big high point.
 And… it’s a total flub.